taikinman/langrila/README.md

 response.model_dump()

 >>> {'message': {'role': 'assistant',
-  'content': 'Yes, Rude is a character in Final Fantasy 7.
-He is a member of the Turks, a group of elite operatives working for the Shinra Electric Power Company.
-Rude is known for his calm and collected demeanor, as well as his impressive physical strength.
-He often works alongside his partner, Reno, and is skilled in hand-to-hand combat.'}, 'usage': {'model_name': 'gpt-3.5-turbo-0125', 'prompt_tokens': 22,
+  'content': 'Yes, Rude is a character from the "Final Fantasy VII" series, which is part of the larger Final Fantasy franchise created by Square Enix.
+He is a member of the Turks, a covert operations unit working for the Shinra Electric Power Company.
+Rude is known for his stoic demeanor, bald head, and sunglasses.
+He often appears alongside his partner, Reno, and is characterized by his strong sense of loyalty and professionalism.
+Despite his role as an antagonist, Rude has moments that show a more honorable side, particularly in his interactions with other characters.
+He also appears in various spin-offs and adaptations of the original game, including "Final Fantasy VII: Advent Children" and "Crisis Core: Final Fantasy VII."'}, 'usage': {'model_name': 'gpt-4o-mini-2024-07-18', 'prompt_tokens': 22,
-  'completion_tokens': 72},
+  'completion_tokens': 148},
  'prompt': [{'role': 'user',
    'content': 'Do you know Rude who is the character in Final Fantasy 7.'}]}